-Summary: in this tutorial, you will learn about the SQL triggers concept and how to develop simple triggers in the database system.
+Summary: In this tutorial, you will learn about SQL triggers and how to create triggers that automatically invoke a piece of code in response to an event in the table.

-A trigger is a piece of code executed automatically in response to a specific event occurred on a table in the database.
+A trigger is a database object that executes a piece of code, a user-defined function, or a stored procedure in response to a specific event in a table.

-A trigger is always associated with a particular table.
-If the table is deleted, all the associated triggers are also deleted automatically.
+A trigger is always associated with a specific table.
+If the table is deleted, all the associated triggers are automatically deleted.

 A trigger is invoked either before or after the following event: